peterb154/kicad-jlc-manager/README.md

 ### Component Generation

-Under the hood, `kicad-jlc-manager` uses [JLC2KiCadLib](https://github.com/TousstNicolas/JLC2KiCad_lib) to fetch component data from JLCPCB and generate KiCad-compatible symbol and footprint files.
+Under the hood, `kicad-jlc-manager` uses the excellent [JLC2KiCadLib](https://github.com/TousstNicolas/JLC2KiCad_lib) by Nicolas Toussaint to fetch component data from JLCPCB and generate KiCad-compatible symbol and footprint files.

+**What JLC2KiCadLib provides:**

+- Downloads component specifications from JLCPCB API
+- Generates KiCad symbol files (`.kicad_sym`)
+- Creates footprint files (`.kicad_mod`)
+- Includes 3D models when available

+**What kicad-jlc-manager adds:**

+- **Enhanced component metadata**: Fetches human-readable descriptions from the JLC API and stores them in the symbol library's `value` and `description` fields
+- **Better component values**: Extracts and normalizes electrical values (resistance, capacitance, etc.) for display in schematics
+- **Project-local management**: Wraps JLC2KiCadLib with a UV-inspired workflow for project isolation
+- **Git-friendly tracking**: Maintains a declarative manifest for reproducible builds

+When you add a component with `jlcmgr add C194349`, the tool:

+1. Calls JLC2KiCadLib to generate the component files
+2. Fetches the component's description from the JLC API
+3. Enhances the symbol with the description as the component value
+4. Tracks the component in your `jlcproject.toml` manifest

 ## Requirements